Dilawar Hussain (air marshal): 1965 War

-Hussain was assigned at No. 19 Squadron PAF during the Indo-Pakistani war of 1965.
+Hussain was assigned to No. 19 Sqn during the Indo-Pakistani war of 1965.
 In the early hours of the war, the PAF conducted Pathankot airstrike, of which Hussain was a part.
-With only 8 F-86F, under the leadership of the then Squadron Leader Sajad Haider, No. 19 Sqn had destroyed at least 11 (some claims say 13 or 14) aircraft of Indian Air Force.
+With only 8 F-86F Sabres, under the leadership of Squadron Leader Sajad Haider, No. 19 Sqn had destroyed at least 11 (some claims say 13 or 14) aircraft of the Indian Air Force.
 Hussain flew an F-86F in this mission, which became PAF's most successful air raid.
-For Hussain's gallantry action, he was awarded Sitara-e-Jurat, Pakistan's third highest gallantry award.
+For his gallantry, he was awarded Sitara-e-Jurat, Pakistan's third highest award.

+Sitara-e-Jurat

+His Sitara-e-Jurat citation reads: